Adrián López

-Adrián López Álvarez ([aˈðɾjan ˈlopeθ]; born 8 January 1988), known simply as Adrián, is a Spanish professional footballer who plays as a forward.
+Adrián López Álvarez ([aˈðɾjan ˈlopeθ]; born 8 January 1988), known simply as Adrián, is a Spanish former professional footballer who played as a forward.
+He is currently assistant manager at La Liga club Rayo Vallecano.

 He amassed La Liga totals of 314 matches and 44 goals over 13 seasons, representing in the competition Deportivo, Málaga, Atlético Madrid, Villarreal and Osasuna and winning four major titles with the third club, including the 2013–14 league championship.
 In 2014 he signed with Porto from Portugal, being loaned several times during his contract.

 Adrián earned two caps for Spain in 2012.

 Club career

 Real Oviedo

 Born in Teverga, Asturias, Adrián was a product of local Real Oviedo's youth system.
-He quickly made the transition into the first team, scoring three goals in 26 matches while playing in Segunda División B. However, he did not have a professional contract because he was a youth player, and the only way to acquire his services for free was to offer him one.
+He quickly made the transition into the first team, scoring three goals in 26 matches while playing in the Segunda División B. However, he did not have a professional contract because he was a youth player, and the only way to acquire his services for free was to offer him one.